-Teen Titans switches Starfire and Raven.
+Teen Titans has an episode called "Switched" which switches Starfire and Raven.
 The voices switch in this version too, but the reason is apparently not due to appeasing children; Hynden Walch and Tara Strong were apparently able to duplicate one another's voices for their respective characters so well, the producers thought it would be pointless to continue having them voice one another's characters.

 Kim Possible and her sidekick Ron are the subject of this evil-experiment-gone-wrong (though for the villain it did in fact work, allowing him to get control of the Wave Motion Gun) in one of their funnier episodes.
 The prospect of a teenage boy being stuck in a girl's body is explored as far as Disney would allow: only a throwaway comment about Ron liking a skirt.
 (Also, "Your hair is so...flippy!").
 It also featured Anne Possible, as a brain surgeon, complaining that mind swapping is totally impossible.